heb12/heb12-android/README.md

 # Heb12 for Android (will support iOS soon!)

-This is a simple android prototype of Heb12 made in MIT's App Inventor.
-Please note that this is not the final version.
-It will be re-created in something more powerful, like Android Studio later on.
+This is the older version of the Heb12 Mobile app based in MIT's App Inventor.
+Install the latest version here: https://github.com/heb12/heb12-mobile

 This app is based on [Heb12 Desktop](https://github.com/heb12/heb12).
 It was started by @Pufflegamerz.